Karen McCormick – HD11

 Do you support the state’s elimination of local occupancy limits?
 YES

 Do you support ending the state’s prohibition on local rent control?
-Did not answer
+Yes.
+It depends on the specifics of how it is done

 Do you support requiring more density in your jurisdiction as a way to address the affordable housing crisis?
 YES